sirpdboy/delete-workflow-runs/README.md

 * [**Delete a workflow run**](https://docs.github.com/en/free-pro-team@latest/rest/reference/actions#delete-a-workflow-run) -- Delete a specific workflow run.

-The action will calculate the number of days that each workflow run has been retained so far, then use this number to compare with the number you specify for the input parameter "[**`retain_days`**](#3-retain_days)".
-If the retention days of the workflow run has reached (equal to or greater than) the specified number, the workflow run will be deleted.
+The action will calculate the number of minutes that each workflow run has been retained so far, then use this number to compare with the number you specify for the input parameter "[**`retain_min`**](#3-retain_min)".
+If the retention minutes of the workflow run has reached (equal to or greater than) the specified number, the workflow run will be deleted.

 ## What's new?
 * Add the input parameter "[**`keep_minimum_runs`**](#4-keep_minimum_runs)".
 Whit this input parameter, you can specify the number of the minimum runs to keep for each workflow.
-The specified number of latest runs will be kept for each workflow, even if some of the runs have reached the specified retention days.
+The specified number of latest runs will be kept for each workflow, even if some of the runs have reached the specified retention minutes.

 * Optimize code to simplify the processes.
 ##